TannerBurns/termai/README.md

 ### Core Experience
 - **Native macOS App** — Built with SwiftUI for a fast, responsive experience
 - **IDE-Style Layout** — File tree, terminal, editor tabs, and chat panels with resizable dividers
+- **Multiple Windows** — Each window has independent tabs, sessions, and state
 - **Multiple Tabs** — Each tab contains its own terminal and chat sessions
 - **Multiple Chat Sessions** — Create independent chat sessions per tab with their own settings
 - **Persistent State** — Messages, settings, and sessions are saved automatically
 - **Menu Bar Integration** — Quick access to TermAI with provider and model status display
+- **Dock Menu** — Right-click dock icon for recent projects and quick window creation
+- **Finder Integration** — Right-click folders in Finder to open in TermAI via Services menu
 - **Performance Monitoring** — Real-time CPU and memory usage graphs in the tab bar

 ### AI Providers
 - **Cloud Providers** — OpenAI, Anthropic, and Google AI Studio with API key support
 - **Local Providers** — Ollama, LM Studio, and vLLM with auto-detection
+- **Availability Detection** — Local providers show "Not Running" status when server is offline
 - **Model Selection** — Curated model lists with favorites for quick access
 - **Reasoning Models** — Full support for OpenAI o-series and Anthropic extended thinking
 - **Flexible API Keys** — Use environment variables or configure in-app overrides